The Best Hiking in the Outer Hebrides

 The Outer Hebrides is surely on everyone’s list as a must see at some point in their lives?
 If not, it definitely should be.

 This far flung island archipelago boasts some of the UK’s finest beaches, dramatic scenery, a variety of wildlife, wild mountain ranges as well as a rich history and unique Gaelic culture.

-A Drive and Hike tour is the best way to explore this magnificent island chain as it gives you the flexibility to plan your days how you would like, whether it be ascending up one of the glorious hills to be rewarded with breath-taking views, a relaxing walk along one of the white sandy beaches, spotting the wildlife in the nature reserve or learning more about the islands from the iconic historical sites.
+A self-drive tour is the best way to explore this magnificent island chain as it gives you the flexibility to plan your days how you would like, whether it be ascending up one of the glorious hills to be rewarded with breath-taking views, a relaxing walk along one of the white sandy beaches, spotting the wildlife in the nature reserve or learning more about the islands from the iconic historical sites.
 I found that having a car was the easiest and quickest way to get around, it’s also handy in the evenings if you are staying in one of the B&B's and are not in walking distance of a hotel or restaurant.

 On this trip, you will start off in Barra, the most southerly inhabited island of the Outer Hebrides and work your way up through South and North Uist, onto Harris and finally finishing in Lewis.

 The islands are connected by the local ferries and the journeys themselves provide a fantastic opportunity to capture amazing views of the islands from off the coast.
 It is worth bearing in mind that these Islands are small, they are remote and the roads can be very windy and single track in places.
 Therefore be prepared to share the road with walkers, campervans, caravans, cyclists, tractors, sheep and a few cows here and there!